Introduction

 When the neck of the femur is fractured it needs surgical repair.
-This fracture happens in cats and dogs.
+The fracture is almost always from trauma in the cat.

 Diagram showing head of the femur that will be removed